 I was a mess.

-I don’t know how long I cried, by the time I stopped my eyes burned and my throat felt raw.
+I don’t know how long I’d cried, by the time I stopped my eyes burned and my throat felt raw.

-She was well and truly gone, and I didn’t know if I could face that truth.
+She was well and truly gone, and I didn’t know if I could live with that.
+Live without her.

-Dad flew in on the first flight from Atlanta the day after I told him about Marcy.
+Dad flew in on the first flight from Atlanta the day after I’d told him about Marcy.

-A few days after that we had an open casket funeral, where I spoke of how much I had loved my sister and how she would always be in our memories and yadda, yadda, yadda.
+A few days after that we had a closed casket funeral, where I spoke of how much I had loved my sister and how she would always be in our memories and yadda, yadda, yadda.

-Honestly I wasn’t even paying any fucking attention to what I was saying; it was like I was on autopilot and I just wanted to get the hell out of there.
+Honestly I wasn’t even paying any fucking attention to what I was saying; it was like I’d been on autopilot and I just wanted to get the hell out of there.